 This Fire Academy course will allow you to obtain NFPA 1001 certifications in Firefighter I, Firefighter II, Hazmat Awareness and Operations from the Texas Commission on Fire Protection (TCFP).
-Texas is an IFSAC state which means certifications received by the Texas Commission on Fire Protection are eligible to be transferred to IFSAC seals which are recognized in Canada.
+Texas is an IFSAC state which means certifications received by the Texas Commission on Fire Protection can easily to be transferred to IFSAC seals which are recognized in Canada.
 With previous students located in all provinces, Training Development Group is a well respected and proven option for obtaining the training needed to become a Firefighter in Canada.

-Online Basic Fire Academy Tuition and Fees
+Online Fire Academy Tuition and Fees